Swarovski: History

 Daniel Swarovski was born in Jiřetín pod Bukovou, a village in northern Bohemia (now the Czech Republic), 20 km from the current border with Poland.
 His father was a glass cutter and owned a small glass factory.
 It was there that the young Swarovski served an apprenticeship, becoming skilled in the art of glass-cutting.
-In 1892 he patented an electric cutting machine that facilitated the production of crystal glass.
+In 1892 he and business partner Armand Kosmann patented an electric cutting machine that facilitated the production of crystal glass.